Quick Relief. Trusted Local Care.

 Your dentist will examine the tooth and explain the available treatment options, including their advantages and limitations.

-An emergency dentist for a lost filling or crown in Bunbury can assess your tooth and determine whether a filling or crown is more suitable.
+An emergency dentist for a lost filling or crown in Bunbury can assess your tooth and discuss which option may be more suitable.

 Book Your Appointment Online or Call Our Bunbury Dental Clinic Today